eastmaels/steemblog.github.io/_posts/account/deanliu/2016-10-12_looking-back-feeling-sad.md

 - - -

-This page is synchronized from the post: [Looking back, Feeling sad.](https://steemit.com/@deanliu/looking-back-feeling-sad)
+This page is synchronized from the post: ['Looking back, Feeling sad.'](https://steemit.com/@deanliu/looking-back-feeling-sad)